Sign In Register

 Safety Score1.0 / 5.0

-Dyer has an average annual temperature of 62°F (17°C).
+Dyer enjoys a temperate climate with an average annual temperature of 62°F (17°C).
 Winters average 40°F in January while summers reach 83°F in July.
-Annual precipitation is 47.3 inches.
+The area gets 310 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 47.3 inches (wetter than the 38-inch national average).
+The area receives 2.9 inches of snow annually.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 427 feet.

 Temperature